lakshminaidu889/Modern-Bootstrap-UI-Task/README.md

 - **Component Choice:** Designed a two-column layout focusing on clear information hierarchy.
 - **Remixing Strategy:** Used the **List Group** component and dynamic **Badges** to present services, offering a visual alternative to the Card layout used on the Home Page.
 This shows component versatility.
 - **Visuals:** Highlighted a core commitment/value proposition using a Card with a distinct border (`border-primary border-3`) to make it visually important.

+## 7. Contact Page Design (The Working Form)

+- **Layout Remix:** Used a clean, responsive two-column grid (`col-lg-6`) to separate the actionable form from the static contact information.
+This improves User Experience (UX).
+- **Form Validation Mastery:** Implemented the required contact form using Bootstrap's built-in validation features (`.needs-validation` class and `.invalid-feedback` elements).
+This confirms understanding of a key modern Bootstrap feature for improving form interaction.
+- **Content:** Used List Groups on the right side to display contact details clearly and professionally.